Kamal-Raj-A/DS_Module16/Ex16-AVL-Tree---Insertion.md

 ```
 /*
 Program to insert the elements in an AVL Tree
-Developed by: Aliya Sheema
+Developed by: Kamal raj A
-RegisterNumber: 212223230011
+RegisterNumber: 212223040082
 */
 node* insert(node*T,int x)
 {